The Strongest Man in the Bible: 7 Things To Learn From Him

 What can you learn from this?

-“Do not neglect the gift that is in you.”
-It was “given to you by prophecy” (1 Timothy 4:14, MEV).
+“Do not neglect the gift that is in you, which was given to you by prophecy” (1 Timothy 4:14, MEV).
 Use it “to serve others” as “faithful stewards of God’s grace” (1 Peter 4:10, NIV).

-Just go back to Samson’s story.
+Just take it from Samson’s story.

-Like Samson, you, too, have a purpose.
+Like Samson, you too have a purpose.

 6) God uses you for His mission even if you think you don’t deserve it.